john-kelly/elm-postgrest/README.md

         (Json.field "name")
 ```

 As demonstrated above, in the standard approach, you must build an HTTP GET request to the url `https://api.com/schools?select=id,name&state=eq.CA&order=asc.name` (Transfer Protocol) and decode the JSON response to your desired data structure (Interchange Format).
+Without elm-postgrest, the request code:

-The request code 1.) contains inessential details of the PostgREST specification (ie. HTTP and JSON) and 2.) is prone to invalid construction (because of heavy string usage).
+1.  contains inessential details of the PostgREST specification (ie. HTTP and JSON)
+2.  is prone to invalid construction (because of heavy string usage)

 Now, let's take a look at how you'd build the request **with this package**: